-5 Policy
+Policy

-- 5.1 There is no place for extremist views of any kind in our organisation, whether from internal sources student, staff, governors or trustees, or external sources the wider school and college community, external agencies or individuals.
-Our students see our school, college and their residential provision as a safe place where they can explore controversial issues safely and where our staff encourage and facilitate this we have a duty to ensure this happens. - 5.2 As a school and college we recognise that extremism and exposure to extremist materials and influences can lead to poor outcomes for children/young people and so should be addressed as a safeguarding concern as set out in this policy.
-We also recognise that if we fail to challenge extremist views we are failing to protect our young people. - 5.3 Extremists of all persuasions aim to develop destructive relationships between different communities by promoting division, fear and mistrust of others based on ignorance or prejudice and thereby limiting the life chances of young people.
-Education is a powerful weapon against
+There is no place for extremist views of any kind in our organisation, whether from internal sources student, staff, governors or trustees, or external sources - the wider school and college community, external agencies, or individuals.
+Our students see our school, college, and their residential provision as a safe place where they can explore controversial issues safely and where our staff encourage and facilitate this - we have a duty to ensure this happens.

+As a school and college, we recognise that extremism and exposure to extremist materials and influences can lead to poor outcomes for children/young people and so should be addressed as a safeguarding concern as set out in this policy.
+We also recognise that if we fail to challenge extremist views, we are failing to protect our young people.

-- this; equipping young people with the knowledge, skills and critical thinking, to challenge and debate in an informed way. - 5.4 Therefore, we will provide a broad and balanced curriculum, delivered by skilled professionals, so that our students are enriched, understand and become tolerant of difference and diversity and also to ensure that they thrive, feel valued and not marginalised. - 5.5 Furthermore, we are aware that young people can be exposed to extremist influences or prejudiced views from an early age which emanate from a variety of sources and media, including via the internet, and at times students may themselves reflect or display views that may be discriminatory, prejudice or extremist, including using derogatory language. - 5.6 Any prejudice, discrimination or extremist views, including derogatory language, displayed by students or staff will always be challenged and, where appropriate, dealt with in line with our Behaviour Management Policy for students and the Staff Code of Conduct. - 5.7 In line with the 'Acceptable Use of IT' policy, the school & college provides online safety utilising forensic controls.
+Extremists of all persuasions aim to develop destructive relationships between different communities by promoting division, fear and mistrust of others based on ignorance or prejudice and thereby limiting the life chances of young people.
+Education is a powerful weapon against this; equipping young people with the knowledge, skills, and critical thinking, to challenge and debate in an informed way.

+Therefore, we will provide a broad and balanced curriculum, delivered by skilled professionals, so that our students are enriched, understand, and become tolerant of difference and diversity and to ensure that they thrive, feel valued and not marginalised.

+Furthermore, we are aware that young people can be exposed to extremist influences or prejudiced views from an early age which emanate from a variety of sources and media, including via the internet, and at times students may themselves reflect or display views that may be discriminatory, prejudice or extremist, including using derogatory language.

+Any prejudice, discrimination, or extremist views, including derogatory language, displayed by students or staff will always be challenged and, where appropriate, dealt with in line with our Behaviour Management Policy for students and the Staff Code of Conduct.

+In line with the 'Acceptable Use of IT' policy, the school & college provides online safety utilising forensic controls.
 Esafe's detection technology ensures that we meet the requirements outlined in the government's 'Prevent Strategy', as it uses a series of markers sourced from law enforcement, specialist organisations, local authorities and schools to identify such risk.
 For more information on Esafe, please see the 'Acceptable Use of IT policy, Procedure 6.5'.

-6. Procedure
+Procedure

-Supporting Students

-6.1 Risk Factors
+Supporting Students - Risk Factors

-- 6.1.1 We will assess risk, by means of a formal risk assessment, of young people being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology. - 6.1.2 As with the wider safeguarding agenda it is essential that we focus on equipping students with the skills needed to keep themselves safe.
+We will assess risk, by means of a formal risk assessment, of young people being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.

+As with the wider safeguarding agenda it is essential that we focus on equipping students with the skills needed to keep themselves safe.
 Whilst there is no single way of identifying an individual who is likely to be susceptible to terrorist ideology, the Channel project uses a vulnerability framework which assesses whether individuals need support to safeguard them from the risk of being targeted by terrorists or radicalisers.
-The framework covers 22 factors that may cause someone to: - Engage with a terrorist group, cause or ideology - Develop the intent to cause harm
+The framework covers 22 factors that may cause someone to:

+- Engage with a terrorist group, cause or ideology - Develop the intent to cause harm - Develop the capability to cause harm (See appendix 2)

-- Develop the capability to cause harm (see appendix 2) - 6.1.3 Students at Wargrave House may be susceptible to the perceived 'attractions' of extremism due to their vulnerabilities arising from their ASD e.g. inflexibility, poor theory of mind, social impairment, egocentricity, impaired imagination.
-Once again, this does not mean all young people with ASD are at risk but these factors should be taken into account.
+Students at Remarkable Autism Ltd may be susceptible to the perceived 'attractions' of extremism due to their vulnerabilities arising from their Autism e.g., inflexibility, poor theory of mind, social impairment, egocentricity, impaired imagination.
+Once again, this does not mean all young people with Autism are at risk, but these factors should be taken into account.